 A few reflections on some particular drawings

-You can see all the drawings at once there (and just click on any drawing to reach the corresponding post):
+You can see all the drawings at once there:

 1 – Poisonous: As it was the first drawing on the list, I didn’t try to be original nor imaginative.
 I just wanted to get started.
 So a snake it was going to be.
 Also, when I was a kid, I always loved drawing animals.
 As I wanted to draw something good (I still hadn’t completely removed the “oh my god, people are going to look at my drawings, I don’t want to embarrass myself” from my mind), I drew from a picture.
 It came out pretty nicely and I’m glad it did.
 Otherwise, I may have given up.
 I almost did a few times during the first days (from lack of self-confidence) and about halfway through (from lack of being able to keep the pace).